Axway/streams-open-docs/content/en/docs/streams/architecture/_index.md

 ##### Network plugin

 Streams does not require any specific network CNI.
 Nevertheless, it quickly becomes more convenient (e.g. if you want to create ingress/egress network policies) or mandatory when deploying on cloud providers (e.g., deployment on internal network topology).
-The Axway team uses [CALICO](https://kubernetes.io/docs/concepts/cluster-administration/networking/#project-calico) with default configuration.
+We recommend the use of [CALICO](https://kubernetes.io/docs/concepts/cluster-administration/networking/#project-calico) with default configuration.
 The [AWS VPC CNI](https://kubernetes.io/docs/concepts/cluster-administration/networking/#aws-vpc-cni-for-kubernetes) has also been validated with our platform.

 ##### RBAC Permission

-[RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) permission is a secure mechanism to manage authorization inside Kubernetes.
-Streams integrates helm charts as dependencies which require RBAC to be enabled:
+Kubernetes Role-based access control ([RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)) is a method of regulating access to your Kubernetes cluster and resources based on the roles of individual users within an enterprise.
+Streams requires RBAC to be enabled for secrets management and third-party dependencies:

-* Hazelcast (discovery for clustering purposes)
+* Hazelcast (cluster discovery service)
 * Nginx (fine tuning of ingress controller permissions)

 It is recommended to set people or application permissions to manage resources: